 - If you get bored with running, you can improve your endurance by swimming, playing soccer or basketball, or doing anything that requires pretty continuous motion for 30 minutes or more.

 6Use hand weights.
 Hand weights can help you improve the strength of your arms and core and spending just 20 minutes a day with them can help you grow stronger, and therefore, faster.
-You can easily work out at home using hand weights.
-Take some light weights and work on a variety of exercises that can help you tone your biceps, triceps, forearms, and shoulders.
+You can easily Take some light weights and work on a variety of exercises that can help you tone your biceps, triceps, forearms, and shoulders.
 You can do bicep curls, tricep kickbacks, or hammer grabs.

 7Do other exercises to improve your strength.
 Though hand weights can be handy, you can also work out at home without using a single weight and quickly improve your strength.
 Here are some other exercises you can try:

-- Push-ups.
-Push-ups can help you build strength in your biceps and triceps.
+- Push-ups can help you build strength in your biceps and triceps.

-- Do ab work.
-Do sit-ups, crunches, or the bicycle to help yourself work your core and get stronger.
+- Do sit-ups, crunches, or the bicycle to help yourself work your core and get stronger.

 Improving Your Technique